Console Window

 Integrated Python Console

-The main window embeds a Python console widget that shows welcome text and logging output.
-This makes the main window useful for diagnostics, scripting experiments, and observing application messages.
+The main window embeds a Python console widget that shows the welcome banner and logging output.
+On startup it displays:

 Thread Pool and Background Work